IDD Information for Authors

 Authors may purchase a PDF of their article on the AAIDD journals site if they don’t already have access through a membership or subscription.

-James R. Thompson, PhD, FAAIDD, University of Kansas
+Amy S. Hewitt, PhD, FAAIDD, University of Minnesota

-Susan Havercamp, Amy S. Hewitt, Hedda Meadan, James R. Patton, Robert L. Schalock
+Susan Havercamp, Hedda Meadan, James R. Patton, Robert L. Schalock

 Editorial Office Address